Get

 While some grooming jobs should be left to the professionals, sanitary trims are relatively easy to do yourself if you have the right tools.
 We recommend using dog hair clippers with a #10 blade.
 If your pup has sensitive skin in the area you’ll be trimming, use a short attachment comb to keep them safe and comfortable.

-We also recommend having yummy dog treats nearby to bribe your pup and a second set of hands if you’re a little nervous about tackling the trim on your own.
+We also recommend having yummy dog treats nearby to reinforce your pup and a second set of hands if you’re a little nervous about tackling the trim on your own.

 Step 1: Prep

-Before beginning the sanitary trim, prep your pooch by brushing out any tangles or mats in the genital area.
+Before beginning the sanitary trim, prep your pooch by carefully brushing or cutting out any tangles or mats in the genital area.

 Step 2: Harness